The Laetare Project

 a study group for sacred part singing

-Laetare is an amateur workshop that explores unaccompanied sacred music for upper-voice ensembles.
-Our repertoire ranges from plainchant to newly commissioned works, with special emphasis on early modern polyphony and works from the American folk tradition.
+Laetare is a year-round amateur workshop on unaccompanied sacred music for women.
+We sing everything from plainchant to newly commissioned works, with special emphasis on early modern polyphony and works from the American folk tradition.

-This group is a supportive environment for women who enjoy exploring new repertoire in a directed ensemble of eight to twelve voices, either as a stand-alone project or a stepping stone to working one on a part without a conductor.
+This group is a supportive environment for women who enjoy exploring new repertoire in a directed ensemble of six to twelve voices, either as a stand-alone project or a stepping stone to working one on a part without a conductor.
 To accommodate singers of varying skill levels while maintaining both an open membership and a small ensemble size, we may rotate singers and assign pieces of music individually.
-We circulate a list of music and a sign-up sheet several times a year, and welcome both regular singers and occasional guests.
+We welcome both regular singers and occasional guests.

-Because we are a learning group, some of our pieces are for exploration only.
-Many of our favorites, however, will find their way to a recording or a concert program.
+Because we are a learning group, most of our pieces are for exploration only.
+Our favorites, however, will often find their way to an optional outreach concert or even a summer church service.

 No audition is required.
 Singers should be able to read, keep time, match pitch, and blend.
-Send us a short description of your vocal range, stylistic interests, and experience, and we'll match you up with the next available group.
+Send us a short description of your interests, background, and vocal range, and we'll match you up with the next available group.

 Psaltery